qatalog/gcp-config-node/README.md

 It's fine to specify both the `env` and `secret` properties on a single node.
 When both are set,
-environment variables will take precedence over secrets.
+environment variables take precedence over secrets.
 This can be especially useful
-if you want to test local changes without touching shared secrets.
+if you want to test changes locally, without touching shared secrets.

-If your values for `env` and `secret` are the same, you can also omit `secret` entirely and we'll full back to using `env` as the key for the secret too.
+Sometimes `env` and `secret` have the same name and in those cases you omit `secret` entirely if you like.
+When `secret` is not set,
+`load` optimistically tries to use `env` as the secret key instead.
+And if any key is not found in Secret Manager it's always non-fatal, regardless of whether it was set using `secret` or `env`.

 ## Can I read non-secret properties from file?